MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/mobility-infrastructure.md

 When users get a mobile device, one of the first tasks is to access organizational email and documents.
 Using Intune, you can [create and deploy email settings](https://docs.microsoft.com/intune/email-settings-configure) using email apps that are pre-installed on the devices.

-[Add apps](https://docs.microsoft.com/intune/app-management) lists the steps to add, deploy, monitor, configure, and protect apps on devices within your org.
+The [Add apps](https://docs.microsoft.com/intune/apps/apps-add) article lists the steps to add, deploy, monitor, configure, and protect apps on devices within your org.

 |||
 |:-------|:-----|